-Affiliates means consultants and contractors to the College; members of the Board of USFP; members of College committees; and any other persons appointed or engaged by USFP to perform duties or functions on its behalf.
+Affiliates means consultants and contractors to the College, members of the College Committees; and any other persons appointed or engaged by the College.

 Caregiver means a person engaged by a student's parent(s) or legal guardian(s) to provide support and welfare services to the student in Australia on a student visa.